sajal/sajalblog/content/post/pgp-sign-web-content.md

 ```
 {{% /highlight %}}

 Here is a complete verification script that includes test for tampering portions not covered by PGP. -- `verifyhtml.sh`.
-Warning `awk` black magic ahead -- copy/pasted from the interwebs.
+Warning `awk` black magic ahead -- copy/pasted snippets from the interwebs.

 ```
 #!/bin/sh